 He went on to emphasize the unavailability cold-chain vans and ice-making facilities, that hinders fish farmers during transportation of fish to market areas and marks a tonne of ice costing between US$400-500.
 He is calling in for more investors to improve this aspect, He also noted that Mariculture (farming in marine waters) in Tanzania has not been properly utilized and some projects have proved not to be sustainable

 He called upon strengthening stakeholders collaboration to pave a way for fish farming market farmers as currently, the marketing part is very disorganized, In closing Mr Rucho stressed on apprehending linkages between Government and private sector, stimulating dialogue and capacity building to fish farmers in the country.
-An entity is known as “ Soko la samaki” which is an online selling platform connecting the fish sellers and consumers contributed to the session introducing their virtual platform for selling and buying fish and fisheries products that will be running the Mid June.
+An entity is known as “ Soko la samaki” which is an online selling platform connecting the fish sellers and consumers contributed to the session by introducing their virtual platform for selling and buying fish and fisheries products that will be running by the Mid June.

-Furthermore, there is immense opportunity and demand in Fish butchery business, as the demand goes higher, with the population reaching up to 70 million 2025
+Furthermore, there is immense opportunity and demand in Fish butchery business, as the demand goes higher, with the population reaching up to 70 million by 2025

 Lastly, Seawater farming (Mariculture), which is farming of marine species in marine waters has not been fully utilized, the most successful farming being in Seaweed (Mwani) which is majorly done along the coast of Tanzania and Zanzibar Island.
 There is a potential in increasing productivity in farming other marine species such as Sea Cucumber, Milk fish etc.

-Amongst issues raised in the middle of the session one of the online attendees, Mr. Fadhili Malesa was on “ Perception of the farmed fish to the communities” it has been noted that some people have a negative outlook on consuming fish that is farmed in a controlled environment, in which Mr. Rucho emphasized in embracing “ technical know-how approach” on a way to tackle this perception “ Education awareness is needed for people to know that farmed fish are even safer than the wild fish, as in controlled condition, one can control fish diet but in the wild, no one knows what the fish encounters with i.e Heavy Metals etc” says Mr. Cretus Mtonga, General Secretary from Aqua-Farms Organization
+Amongst issues raised in the middle of the session by one of the online attendees, Mr. Fadhili Malesa was on “ Perception of the farmed fish to the communities” it has been noted that some people have a negative outlook on consuming fish that is farmed in a controlled environment, in which Mr. Rucho emphasized in embracing “ technical know-how approach” on a way to tackle this perception “ Education awareness is needed for people to know that farmed fish are even safer than the wild fish, as in controlled condition, one can control fish diet but in the wild, no one knows what the fish encounters with i.e Heavy Metals etc” says Mr. Cretus Mtonga, General Secretary from Aqua-Farms Organization

 “ We need to come together as a sector to ensure the production chain is sustainable” Mr. Rucho closes on his final note